 Consistency should be the watchword of your e-commerce website.
 If the language, tone, and style differ from one webpage to another, you stand the risk of coming across as unprofessional.
 Viewers expect the pages to look and sound the same.
 Anything short of this expectation may cause the user to leave, making one of the more disastrous online sales mistakes.

 When You Do Not Run a Loyalty or Rewards Program

 One of the more notable business truism states that it is easier to retain and sell to existing customers than to a new customer.
 Therefore you should focus considerable energy on keeping your present bunch of clients happy and contented.
 One of the ways of achieving this is by instituting a loyalty/customer reward program.
 The overall aim of a loyalty program is to motivate customers to spend more or make repeat purchase to earn reward points.

 By asking your buyers to join a loyalty program, you can precipitate impulse purchases for earning advertised rewards, thereby turning them into loyal customers.

 4. When Your Website Does Not Provide a Concrete Sense of Security

 Have You Conveyed the Impression of Trustworthiness?

 It is a given that potential and existing customers will leave at the slightest hint that their details (financial and otherwise) are not safe/secure.
 It is important that you show your customers that you do care about their safety and privacy online.
-Put in place structures and processes to safeguard personal information and other details, especially such details are used in sending spam/unsolicited correspondences.
+Put in place structures and processes to safeguard personal information and other details.
+Especially, such details might be present in sending spam or unsolicited correspondences.